santistebanc/flights2/src/components/ui/tabs.md

 # TabbedWorkspace Component

 A browser-like tabbed workspace component that allows users to add and close tabs dynamically.
 The component is built with a context-based architecture that separates the tab menu from the content area, enabling independent scrolling.
+It uses a theme-aware design system that follows shadcn/ui patterns.

 ## Features